 - End events (throw events, as they indicate something has happened) are used to denote the end of a particular sequence flow.

 - Intermediate events can be used to indicate that something has happened (i.e. intermediate throw events), or to wait and react to certain events (i.e. intermediate catch events).

 Intermediate catch events can be inserted into your process in two different contexts: normal flow, or attached to an activity, and are called boundary events.

-Boundary events provide a way to model what should happen if an event occurs while an activity is currently active.
-For example, if a process is waiting on a user task to happen which is taking too long, an intermediate timer catch event can be attached to the task, with an outgoing sequence flow to notification task, allowing the modeler to automate sending a reminder email to the user.
+Boundary events provide a way to model what should happen if an event occurs while an activity is active.
+For example, if a process is waiting on a user task to happen which is taking too long, an intermediate timer catch event can be attached to the task, with an outgoing sequence flow to notification task, allowing the modeler to automate and sending a reminder email to the user.